Skip to main content

 This chapter focused on silicates, but igneous rocks often contain other minerals.
 The most common are listed in the table seen here.
 Most exist as accessory minerals because they are composed of rare elements or of elements that easily fit into other minerals.
 Magnetite and ilmenite, for example, are generally minor because they comprise elements that also easily fit into other more abundant essential minerals.
 Rocks that contain fluorine (F), zirconium (Zr), or phosphorus (P) may contain fluorite, zircon, or apatite, but F, Zr, and P are very minor elements in all but the most unusual rocks.
 Although not abundant, zircon often contains uranium and lead, which we may analyze to learn radiometric ages of igneous rocks.

-This page titled 6.4.1: Summary - Silicate Minerals and Igneous Rocks is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4.1: Summary - Silicate Minerals and Igneous Rocks is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?